Set Current Location

 Waterfalls have an allure that intrigues young and old alike, and the Urach Waterfall is no different.
 A popular attraction in Bad Urach, this cascade is ensconced in dense woodlands, giving it an ethereal feel that is not soon forgotten.
 This natural beauty is formed by a karst spring and features trails leading to its base right through its peak.
 There is a bridge atop the waterfall where you can get a different view of this mighty water feature.
 You will also find benches to rest on as you hike up the trail and a barbecue facility where you can grill your food.
 It is indeed a rewarding place to have a picnic after a climb and bask in the superb surroundings.

 Shrouded in myth and legend, Tatzelwurm is one of the most beautiful waterfalls in Upper Bavaria.
-The water plunges in three stages almost a 100 meters down to the bottom.
+Classified as a geotope, these waterfalls are part of the Mangfall Mountains in Bavaria's alpine landscape.
+The water plunges in three stages several meters down to the bottom.
 Nestled amid verdant environs which accentuate its majesty, the Wasserfall Tatzelwurm is a splendid sight to behold.